TarsCloud/TarsGo/README.md

 // A function  should be in this format type adminFn func(string) (string, error)

-//then u should registry this function using

-func RegisterAdmin(name string, fn adminFn)
+// then u should registry this function using func RegisterAdmin(name string, fn adminFn)
 ```